rust-lang/blog.rust-lang.org/posts/2020-01-28-conf-lineup.md

 ###### Located in *Florence, Italy*

 ---
-For the most up-to-date information on events, visit [timetill].
+For the most up-to-date information on events, visit [timetill.rs][timetill].
 For meetups, and other events see the [calendar].

 [timetill]: https://timetill.rs/